Teaching and Administration

-I am currently based in at Newcastle University Medicine Malaysia (NUMed) where I am the Dean of Biomedical Sciences (BMS).
+From 2013 to 2015 I was based at Newcastle University Medicine Malaysia (NUMed) where I was the Dean of Biomedical Sciences (BMS).
 My role was to set-up and establish our Biomedical Sciences programme in Malaysia.

 Previous to NUMed I worked at the School of Biomedical Sciences for 14 years where I taught on thriteen degree programmes: Biological Sciences, BSc Deferred Choice; Biochemistry, BSc; Biochemistry with Immunology, BSc; Biomedical Sciences, BSc; Biomedical Sciences with Management, BSc; Biotechnology, BSc; Biotechnology, BSc with industrial placement year; Biomedical Genetics, BSc; Medical Microbiology and Immunology, BSc; Pharmacology, BSc; Physiological Sciences, BSc; MSci Biomedical Sciences (Integrated Masters) (4 year programme) and MSc Bioinformatics.
 I was also leader for 5 modules taught in the School.

-The subject areas I covered, and still teach at NUMed, are basic laboratory skills (biochemistry, microbiology, cell biology, and pharmacology), academic skills (e.g. maths, essay writing, informatics skills), bioinformatics, genetics, pharmacology, biochemistry, microbiology, and cell signalling.
+The subject areas I have covered, and still teach, are basic laboratory skills (biochemistry, microbiology, cell biology, and pharmacology), academic skills (e.g. maths, essay writing, informatics skills), bioinformatics, genetics, pharmacology, biochemistry, microbiology, and cell signalling.
 My 'specialist' subject areas include insulin signalling, G-protein coupled receptors, bioinformatics, proteomics, and protein trafficking.

 My research interests are in signal transduction, protein trafficking, proteomics and bioinformatics.
 In my previous positions I have examined intracellular signalling in the Müller cells of the retina, the phosphorylation of the alpha subunit of the heterotrimeric G-protein Gi-2 in hepatocyte, and the trafficking of the insulin-responsive vesicles that contain the glucose transporter GLUT4.